JoshuaMays/CLI_Todo_List/README.md

 # TODO LIST
 #
-# Console version of a simple todo list.
+# CLI version of a simple todo list.